ygivenx/password-policy/README.md

 ## Installation

-You can install this package using Poetry:
+You can install this package using pip:

 ```
-poetry add passvalidate
+pip install passvalidate
 ```

 ## Usage